yutannihilation/fledgingr/README.md

 <!-- badges: end -->

 This is an experimental R package to provide an interface to sudachi.rs, a Rust implementation of Sudachi.
+Under the hood, this package is powered by [extendr framework](https://extendr.github.io/) to bridge between R and Rust.

-The Rust code is based mainly on [this CLI tool](https://github.com/WorksApplications/sudachi.rs/blob/ad1f15818536a379c668ea48fcebaca2278df38e/sudachi-cli/src/main.rs) on the sudachi.rs repository, which is licensed under Apache-2.0 License.
+The Rust code here is based mainly on [this CLI tool](https://github.com/WorksApplications/sudachi.rs/blob/ad1f15818536a379c668ea48fcebaca2278df38e/sudachi-cli/src/main.rs) on the sudachi.rs repository, which is licensed under Apache-2.0 License.